 Hunter's Arnhold Graduate Dance Education Program

 Director Kathleen Isaac (photo, left) and graduate students in the Arnhold Graduate Dance Program mentor the Muses by leading special studio dance classes and discussions meant to help students think critically about dance as an art form.

 During classes led by Isaac and/or graduate students, Muse Scholars learn how to appreciate and critique dance using professional analytical skills.
 Students also hit the dance floor, learning new techniques during special workshops, which have been held both on and off campus.

-The Alvin Ailey American Dance Theater has also hosted Muse Scholar Program events, with the Muse Class of '15 invited to observe an Ailey II rehearsal and to chat afterward with the dancers, Ailey II Artistic Director Sylvia Waters, and Cory Greenberg, director of operations & special projects at Alvin Ailey American Dance Theater.
+The Alvin Ailey American Dance Theater has hosted Muse special Muse Scholar Program events, with the Muse Class of '15 invited to observe an Ailey II rehearsal and to chat afterward with dancers, Ailey II Artistic Director Sylvia Waters, and Cory Greenberg, director of operations & special projects at Alvin Ailey American Dance Theater.

 Muse in the News - Dance